TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/08-external-services.md

 ---

-*This external services documentation provides comprehensive integration details for all third-party services used by Tributestream, ensuring reliable and secure operation of the memorial service platform.*
+*This external services documentation provides comprehensive integration details for all third-party services used by Tributestream, ensuring reliable and secure operation of the event service platform.*